RJ601/Next-Word-Prediction-Using-Word-Level-LSTM/README.md

-# 📜 Next-Word Prediction Using Word-Level LSTM on Shakespearean Text
+# 📜 Next-Word Prediction Using Word-Level LSTM

-An AI model that predicts the **next word** in a sentence using a word-level LSTM, trained on Shakespearean plays.
+An AI model that predicts the **next word** in a sentence using a word-level LSTM.

 ---